Punic Wall Interpretation Center – Cartagena, Spain

 For Cruise Travelers

-This is an excellent quick stop if you want to add history to your day without spending too much time indoors.
+This stop is perfect if you want history without a long museum visit.
 It pairs well with the Roman Theatre, Calle Mayor, and Concepción Castle.

 Insider Tips